open-telemetry/oteps/text/0156-columnar-encoding.md

 Backends that don't support natively multivariate time-series can still automatically transform these events in multiple univariate time-series and operate as usual.

-Specialized processors can be developped to group metrics, logs and traces in optimized batch of events in order to connect existing OTEL collectors with backends supporting this new protocol extension.
+Specialized processors can be developed to group metrics, logs and traces in optimized batch of events in order to connect existing OTEL collectors with backends supporting this new protocol extension.

-Specialized processors can be developped to convert batch of events into the existing entities for backends that don't support this protocol extension.
+Specialized processors can be developed to convert batch of events into the existing entities for backends that don't support this protocol extension.

 ## Trade-offs and mitigations